5 Reasons Your Business Needs a Blog in 2020

 Because your customers don’t understand the product or its usefulness.

-If Steve Jobs came out with the iPod and didn’t host a press conference and went straight to release, there would be no hype for the iPod and zero customer interest.
+If Steve Jobs came out with the iPod without hosting a product demo and went straight to release, there would be no hype for the iPod and zero customer interest.

 Similarly, it’s important to create a buzz around your product and a blog is a cost-effective way to get the word quickly around town.